Code-Institute-Submissions/MS1-Portfolio-4/README.md

 that did not adapt properly.
 2. Some images took to long to load so i had to reduce the size of the file
 3. I had issues centering the images, I used bootstrap d-flex justify-content-center to accomplish this.
+4. I had an issue with the hover effect, originally when you hovered over the image it will turn black and a clickable text would be hightlighted, but after some feedback from users i realized it was better to make the whole image clickable otherwise some users would not realize they could click on the project, So i modified the original hovver effect to turn the screen black with the text and makeit all clickable.

 ## Credits

--   The Contact form was copied from Stefan Rusu – codepen
+-   The Contact form was copied from Stefan Rusu – codepen, i only did some slight modifications.
 -   The hover effect on the images was taken from https://www.w3schools.com
 -   I took inspiration and ideas from these websites https://kingstudio.ro/demos/mnml/index6.html and https://www.marioferrarini.com/
--   All content in the "works"  "Home" and “Project” sections were written by me.
+-   All content in the "Works"  "Home" and “Project” sections were written by me.
 -   All images were created and provided by Juan Pablo Tazzioli.
--   My Mentor for helping me when I was stuck.
+-   My Mentor Antonio Rodriguez for helping me when I was stuck.
 -   The slack community for its extensive Q&A, I found most of the answers to my problems there.
+-   Jim Lynx for the "MS1 planning" session video that gave a good sarting point and resources to got me started.